ARCTraining/swd2_git/_episodes/14-supplemental-rstudio.md

 ![](../fig/RStudio_screenshot_afterclone.png)

 To edit the files in your repository, you can click on them from the panel in the lower right.
-Let's add some more information about Pluto:
+Let's add some more to our `code.py` script:

 ![](../fig/RStudio_screenshot_editfiles.png)